Place content here. This is a site-wide alert banner.

 Yale University is committed to ensuring that community members with disabilities are able to participate fully and equally in the University’s programs and activities.
 The University also recognizes the importance of Service Animals to individuals with disabilities and has established this Policy to assist Yale students and employees with disabilities.
 This Policy serves to ensure that individuals with disabilities who require the use of Service Animals as a reasonable accommodation in order to fully participate in University life will receive the benefit of the assistance provided by such animals.
 Specific requirements and guidelines concerning Service Animals and Emotional Support Animals on campus are set forth below.
 The University reserves the right to amend this policy at any time, as circumstances may require.

-Emotional Support Animal - an animal that provides emotional support, comfort or therapy that alleviates one or more identified symptoms or effects of a person’s disability.
+An animal that provides emotional support, comfort or therapy that alleviates one or more identified symptoms or effects of a person’s disability.
 Such animals may also provide assistance, or perform tasks for the benefits of a person with a disability.
 An Emotional Support Animal need not be individually trained or certified to perform any disability-related task.
 While dogs are the most common Emotional Support Animals, other animals may also serve as Emotional Support Animals.

-Owner – a student or employee with a disability who uses a Service Animal or Emotional Support Animal to perform disability-related work or tasks.
+A student or employee with a disability who uses a Service Animal or Emotional Support Animal to perform disability-related work or tasks.

-Reasonable Accommodation – a modification or adjustment to a class, program or job requirements that would allow a qualified individual with a disability to participate in the class or program or to perform the essential functions of a position, without fundamentally altering academic, conduct or performance requirements.
+A modification or adjustment to a class, program or job requirements that would allow a qualified individual with a disability to participate in the class or program or to perform the essential functions of a position, without fundamentally altering academic, conduct or performance requirements.

-Service Animal – any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
+Any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
 The work or tasks performed by the animal must be directly related to the person’s disability.
 Examples include, but are not limited to, guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting/protecting an individual who is having a seizure and reminding an individual to take medication.
 The provision of emotional support, well-being, comfort or companionship does not constitute work or tasks under this definition.
 While dogs are the most common Service Animals, under certain circumstances, a miniature horse may qualify as a Service Animal.
 Other animals do not qualify as Service Animals.

 Students who have a disability that requires the assistance of a Service Animal are permitted to bring such animals to campus.
 Service Animals are permitted in all areas of campus where students are generally permitted to go.